HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

+When we segmented the unminified JavaScript resources by host, we found that 82.0% of the average mobile page's unminified JavaScript bytes actually come from first-party scripts.

 ### Source maps

-Source maps are files sent along with the JavaScript resource files to let the browser map the minified or compressed file to their original version of that file.
-This is how source maps help us in debugging in the production environment.
+[Source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) are hints sent along with JavaScript resources that allow the browser to map the minified resource back to their source code.
+This is especially helpful to web developers for debugging in a production environment.

 {{ figure_markup(
   content="0.1%",
-  caption="Mobile pages using the sourcemap header.", classes="big-number", sheets_gid="1186092564",
+  caption="Percent of mobile pages that use the `SourceMap` header.", classes="big-number", sheets_gid="1186092564", sql_file="sourcemap_header.sql"
-  sql_file="sourcemap_header.sql"
   )
 }}

-It is found that only 0.1% of mobile pages use the SourceMap response header on script resources.
+Only 0.1% of mobile pages use the [`SourceMap`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/SourceMap) response header on script resources.
 One reason for this extremely small percentage could be that not many sites choose to put their original source code in production through the source map.

-An analysis of how many sites actually send the source map header on their first-party or third-party scripts shows that 0.1% of the JavaScript requests that include a SourceMap header on mobile are for first-party scripts.
+{{ figure_markup(
+  content="98.0%",
+  caption="Percent of JavaScript resources on mobile pages using the `SourceMap` header that are first-party resources.", classes="big-number", sheets_gid="2057978707", sql_file="sourcemap_header.sql"
+  )
+}}

+Interestingly, at 98.0%, nearly all of the `SourceMap` usage on mobile JavaScript resources can be attributed to first-parties.
+Only 2.0% of scripts with the header on mobile pages are third-party resources.

 ## Libraries and frameworks